For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 One of the most important things to think about when studying abroad is how you'll actually pay for it.
 Sadly, for the most part, you won't be able to simply take out a Student Loan like you can in the UK.

-While they don't necessarily have to give you a Maintenance Loan, some countries may offer financial help to students from the UK anyway.
+However, even though a Maintenance Loan may not be available, some countries offer other kinds of financial help to students from the UK.
 It's worth contacting your chosen university to find out whether there are any funding options available to international students – especially scholarships, which you won't need to pay back.

 How does Brexit affect UK students studying in the EU?

-If you were living in an EU member state before 1st January 2021 and meet residency conditions, you should be able to pay the same fees and access largely the same support as students from the EU country that you're studying in.
+If you were living in an EU member state before 1st January 2021 and meet residency conditions, you should be able to pay the same fees and access largely the same support as students from the EU country in which you're studying.

 Get in touch with advisors at your uni for more information.
 You can also check the UK government's 'living in' guides for information about visa requirements and residency rules.

-Since 2021, there are limited opportunities for UK students wanting to participate in Erasmus+.
+Since 2021, there have been limited opportunities for UK students wanting to participate in Erasmus+.
 Instead, UK students can now check out the Turing Scheme for international opportunities.

 Find out more about studying in the EU as a UK student in our full guide.